SvenGroot/Ookii.CommandLine/docs/SourceGeneration.md

   the only method available before version 4.0, and is still used if the `GeneratedParserAttribute` is not present.
-- Source generation will perform the same inspection at compile time, generating C# code that will provide the required information to the `CommandLineParser` without runtime overhead.
+- Source generation will perform the same inspection at compile time, generating C# code that will provide the required information to the `CommandLineParser` with less runtime overhead.
 This is used as of version 4.0 when the `GeneratedParserAttribute` is present.

 The same also applies to [subcommands](Subcommands.md).
 The `CommandManager` class uses runtime